jthegedus/svelte-adapter-firebase/README.md

 1. select Hosting config from `firebase.json`.
 If more than one site, match using `hostingSite`
 2. output static assets to the directory in the `public` field
-3. identify the rewrite rule for SSR to determine Cloud Function or Cloud Run output.
+3. identify the rewrite rule for SSR to determine Cloud Function output.
 The rewrite rule is determined by a lookup of the `rewrites.source` against `sourceRewriteMatch`

 ### `firebase.json` Configurations